 Cambridge International A Level Economics provides a suitable foundation for the study of Economics or related courses in higher education.
 Equally it is suitable as part of a course of general education.

-Cambridge International AS Level Economics constitutes the first half of the Cambridge International A Level course in Economics and therefore provides a suitable foundation for the study of Economics at Cambridge International A Level and thence for related courses in higher education.
-Depending on local university entrance requirements, it may permit or assist progression directly to university courses in Economics or some other subjects.
-It is also suitable as part of a course of general education.
+Cambridge International AS Level Economics is the first half of Cambridge International A Level Economics.
+Depending on local university entrance requirements, the qualification may permit or assist progression directly to university courses in Economics or some other subjects.